martell-ventures/ng-mv/README.md

 To tag (full tag):

 ```
-git tag -a v0.0.64 -m "Minor tweaks to account labels for Canada"
+git tag -a v0.0.65 -m "Remove Curacao and Asian/Pacific Region from country list"
 ```

 And to push: